jbukoski/thaiMangroveLULCC/README.md

-### Ch.
-2 - Quantifying C gains and losses from changes in mangrove extent in Thailand
+## Ch.
+2 - Synthesizing diverse data sources to quantify net historical carbon emissions from mangrove loss

+#### Code and analyses for net carbon impacts of mangrove cover change in Thailand

-Jacob Bukoski
+Jacob J. Bukoski